Skip to main content

 4 mentions Positive Neutral Negative

 The game offers exceptional replayability, featuring a vast selection of nations, units, spells, and commanders, along with numerous player-created maps.
-This depth and variety ensure that players can enjoy countless strategic experiences, making it a title with virtually limitless replay value.
+This extensive variety, combined with a strategic gameplay engine, ensures that players can enjoy countless hours of unique experiences.

 • “With such a dizzying array of nations, units, spells, and commanders, coupled with a massive number of player-made maps and an engine that provides real strategic play, Dominions contains an eternity of replay value for those who can grasp its juicy offerings.”